Follow via email

 Dear Jay and Gina: An Open Letter

 The five “increasingly savage paragraphs” of this obituary were published in the Redwood Falls [MN] Gazette on June 4.
-That same day, Stu @RandBallsStu posted it on Twitter.
-By the time I heard about it three days later on All Things Considered, it had … Continue reading
+That same day, Stu @RandBallsStu posted them on Twitter.
+By the time I heard about this savagery three days later on All Things Considered, … Continue reading

 Posted in current events, news